acpotluri/lfqa_summary/README.md

 ### GPT-3

-To run zero-shot with GPT-3 (specifically text-davinci-002), you need to have an OpenAI account and save your API key as the environment variable `OPENAI_API_KEY` and then you can just run:
+To run zero-shot with GPT-3 (specifically text-davinci-002), you need to have an OpenAI account and save your API key as the environment variable `OPENAI_API_KEY`.
+Then navigate to the `model/GPT` folder and then you can just run:

 ```
 python gpt_zeroshot.py